 2. Analyze the results

-Try to run your Facebook campaigns for one week and check the results.
-To view your results, you just need to open the Facebook Ads Manager and click the “Campaigns” tab.
+Sadly, the results are less than instant.
+Try to run your Facebook campaigns for one week before checking the effects.
+To view your results, you simply need to open the Facebook Ads Manager and click the “Campaigns” tab.
 Search for the small bottle icon situated near the campaign name.
 You will find the split test campaign.
 To start comparing results, click on the “Ad Set Level.”

 3. Use the performance results to allocate your budget between Instagram and Facebook

 After you look at your ad results, verify that the ad spend is nearly equal across the two platforms.
 Now, it is time to analyze frequency and reach.
 Look at the cost because it will help you split your budget between the placements.
 If the cost per result is lower on Facebook, you should allocate some more money to Facebook for the future campaign runs.